WebHare/platform/whtree/modules/system/doc/topics/installation/fromsource.md

 to configure your WebHare - you can just leave out all the `docker exec webhare` parts.
 You may need to use higher numbered ports (eg 8000) for the webinterface if you didn't install the socketbinder or if you're running multiple webservers.

-If the webinterface doesn't load due to missing `ap.js` files, try `wh assetpacks recompile "tollium:*"`
+If the webinterface doesn't load due to missing `ap.js` files, try `wh assetpack recompile "tollium:*"`

 ## Getting Java to work
 Some of the software used by WebHare (eg PDFBox for printer.whlib) requires Java.
 You will need to install that yourself.